raynaharrisphd/2024-01-27-yoga/README.md

 **With:** Rayna Harris and Jashua Denis
 **Key Actions:** Open Your Heart
 **Spinal Effects:** Enlivening, Axial Extension
+**Theme: Yoga for Joy and Peace**

-**Description:**  _This 60 minutes yoga class focuses on joy and peace.
-It begins with joyful meditation and vinyasa flow, and it ends with restorative practice centered around inner peace, relaxation, and happiness._
+**Description:**  _This 60 minutes yoga class begins with joyful meditation, moves through sun salutation variatins, and ends with restorative practice centered around inner peace, relaxation, happiness.
+Just as the sun rises an sets each day, this full body practice will guide you through a series reclined, standing, revoled, and inverted poses that while enliven your body, mind, and spirity.
+Here, we emphaize poses and modificaitons of poses that focus on opening the heart to joy and peace.

 ## Asanas